 Prior to joining Biosensors, Mr. Jump served as CEO of Xitact Medical Simulation, which was acquired by Mentice.
 He has served as a board member with several medical device companies, and is currently on the board of BeneChill Inc, PneumRx Inc and Veryan Medical.
 He has also served on the senior management team of several medical device companies, including Embol-X Inc., Alliance Medical Technologies, Cardio Thoracic Systems (CTS), Haemonetics S.A. and Pfizer Hospital Products Group.
 Mr. Jump received his Bachelor of Science degree from Indiana University, a graduate degree in Management Research from the University of South Australia and a Masters degree (MSc) from London Business School.

 Mr. Ede joined Biosensors in April 2011.

 Prior to joining Biosensors, he worked for Mindray Medical International, the largest medical equipment company in China, which trades on the New York Stock Exchange.
 He has served on Mindray’s board of directors since 2006, later becoming chief financial officer, where he led the integration of Mindray’s acquisition projects in the United States.
-Mr. Ede stepped down as Mindray’s CFO on joining Biosensors but remains as a non-executive board member.
+Mr. Ede stepped down as Mindray’s CFO on joining Biosensors but remains as a independent board member.